-72.24 When using Solr, indexing schema with large number of fields throws exception possible analysis error: Document contains at least one immense term in field=
+76.24 When using Solr, indexing schema with large number of fields throws exception

 When using Solr as the search engine, indexing of the feed schema can throw an exception similar to below.
 This happens when the feed contains a large number of columns.